radish-es/opensourcelaw/content/feb8/_index.md

 # *CUSMA*

-(has its own legal standard for compensation, which can supersede domestic law)
+(own legal standard for compensation that can supersede domestic law)

 {{< /flipcard >}}